Dual-Satellite Connection

 TBS USB Receiver

-With a TBS 5927 or 5520SE USB receiver, you would ordinarily run the following sequence of commands:
+With the CLI, you would ordinarily run the following sequence of commands:

 blocksat-cli usb config